30+ Atlanta Date Night Ideas

 Need some fresh date night inspiration?
 Here’s what to do around Atlanta when you have a night away from the kids.

 The BeltLine: Stroll for exercise and enjoyment of the public art along The BeltLine.
-Finish with a bite at one of the restaurants and dessert spots along the path, including those in Ponce City Market and Krog Street Market.
+Finish with a bite at one of the restaurants and dessert spots along the path, including those in Ponce City Market and The Krog District.

 Joystick Game Bar: Play classic arcade games and pinball while enjoying some cocktails and chef-made plates.